ismajilv/docker-emu/README.md

 $ idf.py build
 $ idf.py monitor -p socket://localhost:5555
 ```
-and will see output similar to this:
+Now `mosquitto` client is connected to `raspberry pi` that sends/recieve message and will see output similar to this:
 ```
 Executing action: monitor
 Running idf_monitor in directory /home/ismajilv/Documents/iot/code/git/docker-emu/esp-mqtt-tcp